How We're Funded

 Financial Snapshot

-*The financial figures above are reflective of the 2022 fiscal year.
+*The financial figures above reflect the 2024 fiscal year.

 The Parks Trust Fund Frequently Asked Questions